PolaricServer/Database-plugin/README.md

 the necessary tables and it will configure polaric-aprsd to use the plugin.

-The plugin configuration may be edited: /etc/polaric-aprsd/config.d/database.ini It is fairly self-explained.
-You may use psql to inspect and maintain the database.
+Please edit the plugin configuration to suit your needs: /etc/polaric-aprsd/config.d/database.ini It is fairly self-explained.
 Database name is 'polaric' and is owned by a database user 'polaric'.

-Remember to run polaric-restart after installing this or making changes to the config file.
+Remember to run polaric-restart after installing the plugin or making changes to the config file.

+You may use 'psql' to inspect and maintain the database.

 You may also build it yourself.
-To do this, install the source code for polaric-aprsd and make a symlink to its 'lib' subdirectory.
+To do this, install the source code for polaric-aprsd and make a symlink to its 'lib' subdirectory and polaric-aprsd.jar.
 To build a deb package run the command:

 debuild -uc -us -b